About

 By 1978, due to inflation and population growth, it had become increasingly difficult for the Civic Club to provide adequate funding for the library on their own.
 They agreed to deed the property to the City in exchange for yearly funding and the guarantee that the library would remain in operation.
 The Civic Club continued to operate the library with City assistance until October 1980, when it was decided that they would turn over full operation to the City.

 The building was renovated and expanded in 1987, but population growth had rapidly increased in Safety Harbor, from 6,461 in 1980 to 15,124 in 1990.
 The library had once again outgrown the space and a new building was planned beginning in 1991.
 Construction for the new building at the present location began in 1993 and the grand opening was held on October 1, 1994.
-It was remodeled and expanded in 2009, and the planning of a second story addition is currently in the works.
+In April 2009, after significant community input and involvement, the library completed a renovation that added 9,300 sq. feet to the facility adding a new rotunda, additional public seating, a large meeting room, and additional staff work areas.

 The Safety Harbor Public Library is a member of the Pinellas Public Library Cooperative. |